kmisachenka/vagrant-ansible-docker-starter/README.md

 ## How to use

+1. Setup one of [Vangrant providers](https://www.vagrantup.com/docs/providers/) ([VirtualBox](https://www.virtualbox.org/) by default)
-1. Install `Vagrant` on your host machine
+2. Install `Vagrant` on your host machine
-2. Install `vagrant-hostmanager` plugin (`vagrant plugin install vagrant-hostmanager`)
+3. Install `vagrant-hostmanager` plugin (`vagrant plugin install vagrant-hostmanager`)
-3. Execute `vagrant up`
+4. Execute `vagrant up`
+5. Wait a couple of more minutes.

+VM will be downloaded and booted.
+Ansible will be installed into your VM then it install all of applications from the list above

-You can access to your application via URL `dev.local` or IP `192.168.10.10` (You can change URL and/or IP, feel free)
+Then you can access to your application/project/something via URL `dev.local` or IP `192.168.10.10` (Feel free to change URL and/or IP)

 ## License
 [MIT](https://github.com/kmisachenka/vagrant-ansible-docker-starter/blob/master/LICENSE)